 Next, take a spoonful.
 Heavenly.

 I’ve had this recipe for years.
-My handwritten version, kept in a looseleaf notebook, is stained from times when I dribbled mousse on the page as I peered over the ingredient list or directions.
+I keep my handwritten version in a looseleaf notebook.
+Every time I look at it, I see the stains made when I dribbled on the page peering over the recipe.

 When we were newlyweds, it was the only non-chocolate dessert I made for parties.
 As we planned events, someone would inevitably ask if there would be lemon chiffon mousse.
-And the answer was always yes – until I started to see news reports about the risks of salmonella from eating foods containing raw, unpasteurized eggs.
+I always said yes – until news reports came out about the salmonella risks from raw, unpasteurized eggs.

 Then I discovered Safest Choice™ eggs, which are pasteurized.
 That process kills salmonella, making it safe to eat or use them raw.
 So now I’m back in business, making my beloved lemon chiffon mousse.